 You can eat low sugar by eating real food.
 Need a snack?
 Get some celery and nut/seed butter.
 Want breakfast?
 Heat up oatmeal and stir in a little cinnamon and a chopped date.
 It’s small choices like these that are going to create a low/no sugar eating plan for you.

-If you’re stuck on HOW to start, download our 3 Day Meal Plan: Refined Sugar Free, Gluten Free, Top 8 Allergy Free.
+If you’re stuck on HOW to start, download the 3 Day Meal Plan: Refined Sugar Free, Gluten Free, Top 8 Allergy Free.
 That will absolutely get you started with ideas.
 Alternatively, look into the Whole 30 Diet which is an easy-ish transition for a lot of people.
 Above, in the article, I also list other diet types that are naturally low/no sugar, and you could adopt one of those diet types.

 I will say this however: be careful when adopting special diets.
 Several were created to treat medical conditions (AIP, GAPs, Keto, SCD) and were not intended for long-term use by healthy individuals.
 These diets are HIGHLY restrictive and for good reason: the people who need them must eliminate specific foods to heal/recover.